rfc-editor/rfc9131-AUTH48/README.md

 ## Approving the Document
 To approve your RFC for publication, **please reply to the AUTH48 email** stating that you approve this RFC for publication.
 Please use **REPLY ALL**, as all the parties CC’ed on the message need to see your approval.

+The details of the AUTH48 status of the document are here: [https://www.rfc-editor.org/auth48/rfc9131](https://www.rfc-editor.org/auth48/rfc9131)

 ## About This Repo
 Note that this repo is available only during AUTH48.
 Before the RFC publication announcement is sent, this repo will be made private and archived.